 Consider the case there are two frontier nodes u and v of the same rank, but only one of them can be served together with the other P-1 nodes of higher ranks.
 A random tiebreaker is a candidate policy for utilizing the parallel capacity at the current step.
 However, it is not an optimal policy for any DAG towards the shortest time under resource constraint.
-It is necessary to look ahead and maximize the number of frontier nodes at the next steps, which influence the subsequent steps.
-We want to maintain maximal degree of concurrency at any and all steps.
-We are also concerned with the execution dynamics.
-The set of the frontier nodes deviate substantially due to the dynamics which we shall discuss shortly in Section 3.3.
-We associate each frontier node c with an ordered pair, $\langle d_m^-(c), n_s(c) \rangle$ , where successors of c with in-degree 1.
+It is necessary to look ahead and maximize the number of frontier nodes at the next and all subsequent steps, that is, to maintain maximal degree of concurrency at any and all steps.
+It turns out that one needs not to look too far ahead.
+We associate each frontier node c with an ordered pair, $\langle d_m^-(c), n_s(c) \rangle$, where

+$$d_m^-(c) = \min{(c,d) \in \mathcal{E}(\mathcal{G})} \deg^-(d).$$ (1)

+When $d_m^-(c) = 1$, $n_s(c)$ equals to the number of direct successors of c with in-degree equal to 1.
 That is, c is the only node in the way to release and enable these successor nodes.
-Otherwise, $n_s(c)$ equals to the out-degree of c, $\deg^+(c)$ .
-The completion of c makes its successors one step closer to the front.
+Otherwise, $n_s(c)$ equals to the out-degree of c, deg+(c).
+The completion of c makes its direct successors one step closer to the front.
 Back to the selection between equal-ranked nodes u and v for service by one available PE.
-We give u a higher priority if

-$$d_m^-(c) = \min{(c,d)\in\mathcal{E}(\mathcal{G})} \deg^-(d). \tag{1}$$ in the lexicographical order.
+We give u a higher priority if in the lexicographical order.
 A random selection breaks the tie in (2).
 Suppose u is chosen.
 Upon u's completion, each of its direct successors decrements its indegree by one.
-The ranking criterion (2) may seem counterintuitive in the case $d_m^-(u)=1$ , as opposed to the case $d_m^-(u)>1$ .
+The ranking criterion (2) may seem counterintuitive in the case $d_m^-(u) = 1$, as opposed to the case $d_m^-(u) > 1$.
 They are consistent in that we deal in the former case with immediate node release in order to maximize the concurrency at the very next step, and in the latter case, with the greatest reduction in parallel dependency for maximizing the concurrency in the future steps.